The Sanskrit Heritage Site

 consistently with their specification in the Heritage dictionary.
 This is

-specially true of roots, since thay appear with various names according to
+specially true of roots, since they appear with various names according to

 hvā or hve according to various grammarians.
 Another problem

 is homophony.
-When two items have the same phonetic realisation, their
+When two items have the same phonetic realization, their

 respective lexemes are disambiguated